Electric Car Batteries

 The Enyaq powers the car using only a battery, which can be charged from an external power supply.

 Battery electric vehicles (BEV) rely solely on electric motors for propulsion.
-They derive their electricity primary from charging points and store it in battery packs.
+They derive their electricity primarily from charging points and store it in battery packs.
 The key benefits of electric vehicles are that they emit no emissions, they run silently, offer nimble dynamics, and servicing them is not so complex.

 Charging your battery